-With stunning mountains, beaches, magnificent turquoise seas, and lovely villages, Greece's Karpathos Island is one of the country's best kept secrets.
+With stunning mountains, sandy beaches, magnificent turquoise seas, and lovely traditional villages, Greece's Karpathos Island is one of the country's best kept secrets.

-Over the next few blog posts I'll take you to the ancient agriculture village of Avlona and the traditional village of Olympos, to the islet of Saria and other beautiful beaches, and share tips for where to stay and where to eat in Karpathos Island.
+Over the next few blog posts I'll take you to the ancient agriculture village of Avlona and the traditional village of Olympos.
+We'll visit the island of Saria and other best beaches.
+And I'll share tips for where to stay and where to eat in Karpathos Island.

 If you've never been to Karpathos, getting around the island and figuring out where to go may seem tricky.
 So I'm starting with an overview of the island, including a look at some of the main villages I recommend visiting.